nllpw/nllpw-org-gatsby/src/pages/workshop/index.md

 template: page
 ---

-The NLLP Workshop 2024 will take place on either 15 or 16 November 2024 (exact date TBC) and will be co-located with the [EMNLP 2024 conference](https://2024.emnlp.org/) in Miami, Florida.
+The NLLP Workshop 2024 will take place on 16 November 2024 and will be co-located with the [EMNLP 2024 conference](https://2024.emnlp.org/) in Miami, Florida.

 #### Call for papers and Submissions